Silicone: Automotive

 In the automotive field, silicone grease is typically used as a lubricant for brake components since it is stable at high temperatures, is not water-soluble, and is far less likely than other lubricants to foul.
 DOT 5 brake fluids are based on liquid silicones.

 Automotive spark plug wires are insulated by multiple layers of silicone to prevent sparks from jumping to adjacent wires, causing misfires.
 Silicone tubing is sometimes used in automotive intake systems (especially for engines with forced induction).

 Sheet silicone is used to manufacture gaskets used in automotive engines, transmissions, and other applications.

-Automotive body manufacturing plants and paint shops avoid silicones, as trace contamination may cause "fish eyes", which are small, circular craters which mar a smooth finish.

-Additionally, silicone compounds such as silicone rubber are used as coatings and sealants for airbags; the high strength of silicone rubber makes it an optimal adhesive and sealant for high impact airbags.
+Silicone compounds such as silicone rubber are used as coatings and sealants for airbags; the high strength of silicone rubber makes it an optimal adhesive and sealant for high impact airbags.
 Silicones in combination with thermoplastics provide improvements in scratch and mar resistance and lowered coefficient of friction.